 Diastole is the phase of the cardiac cycle when the heart muscle relaxes, allowing the heart chambers to fill with blood.
 This phase is divided into two main stages:

-1. Early Diastole (Rapid Filling Phase): The ventricles relax and expand, causing their internal pressure to drop.
-This creates a pressure gradient that pulls blood from the atria into the ventricles.
+- Early Diastole (Rapid Filling Phase): The ventricles relax and expand, causing their internal pressure to drop.
+Which means this creates a pressure gradient that pulls blood from the atria into the ventricles.
+2. Late Diastole (Atrial Contraction or Atrial Systole): The atria contract, pushing the remaining blood into the ventricles to complete the filling process.

 During early diastole, the mitral and tricuspid valves open to allow blood to flow from the atria into the ventricles.
 Conversely, the aortic and pulmonary valves must remain closed to prevent blood from flowing back into the ventricles from the aorta and pulmonary artery, respectively.